 Merchants whose products are subject to frequent returns or “product not as described” chargebacks may wish to use card authorization holds to delay finalizing transactions until after the product has been received.
-If buyer’s remorse kicks in right away, the merchant can just lift the hold instead of processing a refund—or giving the customer the chance to file a dispute with their bank.
+If buyer’s remorse kicks in right away, the merchant can just lift the hold instead of issuing a refund or being hit with a chargeback.

-If you’re planning to start using card authorization holds, inquire with your acquirer or payment processor to make sure you’re following the rules pertaining to your MCC.
+If you’re planning to start using card authorization holds, talk to your acquirer or payment processor to make sure you’re following the rules that apply to your MCC.

-One word of warning: while card authorization holds cannot be disputed, cardholders can file chargebacks for specific reasons related to merchant misuse of card authorization holds.
+One word of warning: In some cases, cardholders can file chargebacks related to merchant misuse of authorization holds.
 These can involve charges exceeding an authorization amount, failure to comply with the card network’s authorization rules, and other issues.

 Changing the way your business handles authorizations can expose you to authorization-related chargebacks.
-Make sure you and your staff are following the rules, obtaining all required authorizations, and finalizing transactions within the permitted timeframe.
-Remember, the point of making elective use of card authorization holds is to avoid disputes and chargebacks, not to mislead or upsell your customers — make sure your policies and procedures clearly recognize this.
+Make sure you and your staff are following the rules, obtaining all required authorizations, and finalizing transactions within the permitted time frame.
+Remember, the point of making elective use of card authorization holds is to avoid disputes and chargebacks, not to mislead or upsell your customers — make sure your policies clearly recognize this.